-Whether you want to take music courses for personal enrichment or to prepare for a career, the colleges of DCCCD offer a variety of instrumental and vocal private and group instruction in performance and theory through Music courses.
-Performing ensembles include instruction in a variety of musical styles in bands, choirs, orchestras, jazz ensembles and chamber groups with brass, woodwinds, strings, piano and percussion.
-Learn about music theory, music technology such as MIDI (musical instrument digital interface), music history and appreciation, commercial orchestration and music arranging.
-Class instruction from beginning to advanced levels is available in voice, piano and guitar, in French, German and Italian diction, and more.
+Whether you want to take music courses for personal enrichment or to prepare for a professional career, the colleges of DCCCD offer a wide variety of instrumental and vocal instruction in performance and theory through its Music courses.
+Ensembles may include jazz, band, brass, woodwinds, strings, percussion, vocal ensemble, madrigal singers and chorus.
+Various courses are offered in music theory, appreciation, fundamentals and foundations; MIDI (musical instrument digital interface); sight singing and ear training; commercial orchestration and music arranging.
+Class instruction, beginning and regular, is available in voice, piano, guitar, English, French and Italian diction and more.

 Applied Music courses provide private lessons for voice, piano, strings, woodwinds, brass and percussion, and for orchestral and rhythm sections.
 Playing techniques, standard repertoire and performance skills for solo and ensemble playing comprise the content of applied private lessons, whether you are a music major or minor, or learning for your own enrichment.